BHCSSD/10.3.2-Music-Comp/README.md

 let angle = 0;

 function preload() {
-    // LOADS IMAGE for logo here  remember to use createImg... and hide it after... im sorry I know it sucks }//end preloading of images and fonts
+    // LOADS IMAGE for logo here  remember to use createImg()... and hide it after... im sorry I know it sucks }//end preloading of images and fonts

 function setup() {